 Credits: 1 to 7; can be repeated with a change in content up to 7 credits.
-Prereq: 15 credits of geology and instructor permission.
+Prereq: 15 hours of geology and instructor permission.

 For work in addition to that offered in regular courses in mineralogy, petrology, paleontology, stratigraphy, sedimentology and structural geology.